 Bill Piwonka oversees all marketing functions for Exterro.
 His background is firmly rooted in B2B marketing operations.
 During the past 20 years, Bill has led marketing teams and initiatives spanning strategy, product marketing, product management, demand generation, marketing communications and business development.
 Prior to joining Exterro, he served as the vice president of marketing at Janrain.
 Bill has also held marketing management positions at EthicsPoint (now NavexGlobal), Centennial Software, Serena Software, Intel and Oracle.
 He earned an MBA from The Wharton School at the University of Pennsylvania and holds a BA in quantitative economics from Stanford University.

-Mark Wilcox is the Vice President of Enterprise Software Sales, driving partnerships and finding solutions for clients to solve their legal governance and e-discovery challenges.
-Wilcox also manages technical integrations with software partners and system integration partners, streamlining and ensuring collaboration between software development teams across corporate legal and IT environments.
+Mark Wilcox is the Global Vice President of Sales.
+Wilcox oversees a Regional Enterprise Sales Division, Channel Programs, Sales Engineers, Business Development and Exterro’s growth globally.
 Wilcox is a proven leader with a history of success in building strong consultative development teams focused on identifying and supplying solutions to address specific client needs.
 He has more than two decades of sales and management experience ranging from advertising and media to lending and finance.
 He holds a BS in speech communications from Oregon State University.

 Bob Rohlf has broad experience in law and business.
 With a background in process management, Rohlf managed business process improvement projects in a number of national and regional companies representing the transportation, energy, manufacturing, electronics, foods, and leisure sectors.
 Prior to joining Exterro, Rohlf was Global Services Director for Commerce One, where he built relationships with services partners to deliver enterprise-level projects to clients in the pharmaceutical, energy, and metals sectors.
 A member of the Oregon State Bar, Rohlf has experience with general business and patent litigation, as well as environmental regulatory agencies.
 Rohlf has an MBA from Oregon State University and a JD from Lewis and Clark School of Law.